 AGENDA NO: 7.C.
-TOPIC: Employment of Principal Coach SUBMITTED BY: Ms. Deby Valadez, Assistant Superintendent for Human Resources RECOMMENDED BY: Ms. Cindy Segotta-Jones, Superintendent DATE ASSIGNED FOR CONSIDERATION: May 23, 2019 RECOMMENDATION: It is recommended the Governing Board approve the employment of Ms. Sienna Shively as Principal Coach for Multi-Tiered Support Services and School Culture, salary and benefits commensurate with other Directors.
+TOPIC: Employment of Principal Coach SUBMITTED BY: Ms. Deby Valadez, Assistant Superintendent for Human Resources RECOMMENDED BY: Ms. Cindy Segotta-Jones, Superintendent DATE ASSIGNED FOR CONSIDERATION: May 23, 2019 RECOMMENDATION: It is recommended the Governing Board approve the employment of Individual to be Named as Principal Coach for Multi-Tiered Support Services and School Culture, salary and benefits commensurate with other Directors.